alexewerlof/micromustache/README.md

  *        that is used in the template
  * @return {string} template where its variable names replaced with corresponding values.
  *        If a value is not found or is invalid, it will be assumed empty string ''.
  *        If the value is an object itself, it'll be stringified by JSON.
-In case of a JSON error the result will look like "{JSON_ERROR: ... }".
+In case of a JSON error the result will look like "{...}".
  */
 micromustache.render(template, view);
 ```